foscia-dev/foscia/website/docs/digging-deeper/models/models-composition.md

 can also provide setup behaviors for models and their instances by passing a second argument to `makeComposable`.

+This is useful when defining a UUID keyed model with automatic generation before first saving.

 ```typescript title="composables/uuidID.ts"
 import { attr, makeComposable, onCreating } from '@foscia/core';
 import { v4 as uuidV4 } from 'uuid';